 Having estimated the students' costs and their future benefits stream, the next step is to discount the results to the present to reflect the time value of money.
-For the student perspective we assume a discount rate of 4.4% (see below).
-Because students tend to rely upon debt to pay for education-i.e. they are negative savers-their discount rate is based upon student loan interest rates.35 In Appendix 1, we conduct a sensitivity analysis of this discount rate.
-The present value of the benefits is then compared to student costs to derive the investment analysis results, expressed in terms of a benefit-cost ratio, rate of return, and payback period.
-The investment is feasible if returns match or exceed the minimum threshold values; i.e., a benefit-cost ratio greater than 1.0, a rate of return that exceeds the discount rate, and a reasonably short payback period.
+For the student perspective we assume a discount rate of 5.1% (see below).
+Because students tend to rely upon debt to pay for education-i.e. they are negative savers-their discount rate is based upon student loan interest rates.33